Not just another Earl Grey. You can add Earl Grey tea, lavender, and simple syrup to lemonade for a refreshing cold drink full of flavor!

 Love Lavender Lemonade

-If you love lavender lemonade you will love this addition of earl grey tea to the mix.
-The lavender notes send this tea soaring and are a perfect match for the bergamot.
+If you love lavender lemonade, you will love this addition of earl grey tea to the mix.
+The lavender notes send this tea soaring and perfectly match the bergamot.

-You can infuse the tea a bit longer than normal to get more bergamot flavor and the brew won’t go bitter.
-For the lemonade, you can use any type of lemon juice but fresh squeezed is always best.
-Meyer lemons are a great choice because they’re a bit sweeter and less acidic.
-The Meyer lemon is a cross between citron and a mandarin orange.
+You can infuse the tea longer than usual to get more bergamot flavor, and the brew won't go bitter.
+For the lemonade, you can use any lemon juice, but fresh squeezed is always best.
+Meyer lemons are a great choice because they're a bit sweeter and less acidic.
+The Meyer lemon is a cross between citron and mandarin orange.

 Earl Grey Lavender Tea Simple Syrup

-Simple syrup is just that – simple.
-It only has two ingredients, sugar and water in equal parts.
-I like to use pure cane granulated sugar for the simple syrup.
-It dissolves quickly and it’s natural sugar, albeit refined but at least it’s not genetically modified.
+Simple syrup is just that - simple.
+It only has two ingredients, sugar, and water, in equal parts.
+I like to use pure cane granulated sugar for simple syrup.
+It dissolves quickly, and it's natural sugar, albeit refined but at least it's not genetically modified.

 - Heat one part water and one part sugar until the sugar dissolves.
-If you’re adding a flavoring – in this recipe we’re adding Earl Grey tea and lavender, you’ll need to heat the water and turn it off just before it boils to infuse the tea and lavender into the syrup.
+If you're adding flavoring, we're adding Earl Grey tea and lavender in this recipe.
+You'll need to heat the water and turn it off before it boils to infuse the tea and lavender into the syrup.

 - Leave the flavoring ingredients in until the syrup cools.
-This gives it a nice long infusion time to really meld the flavors together.
+This gives it a long infusion time to meld the flavors together.

-- Store the simple syrup in an airtight container in the refrigerator up to two weeks.
-I have the glass bottles with the swing away stopper cap to store my simple syrup.
-It’s easy to grab and add to a beverage.
+- Store the simple syrup in an airtight container in the refrigerator for up to two weeks.
+I have the glass bottles with the swing-away stopper cap to store my simple syrup.
+It's easy to grab and add to a beverage.